danrlyon/danrlyon.github.io/pages/reveng/look_at_ghidra.md

 $ export PATH=<path of extracted JDK dir>/bin:$PATH
 ```

 Once Java is installed and configured, you can simply download the archived software and extract it wherever you prefer this software to reside on your machine.
 Make sure to keep track of where it is installed as you will need to be in the installation directory to run the application.
-If you’re running Linux, just go ahead and navigate into the unzipped folder and run with this command:
+If you’re running Linux, just go ahead and navigate into the unzipped folder and run Ghidra with this command:
 ```bash
 $ ./ghidraRun
 ```